Oasis for Girls is currently seeking a full-time Program Director

 COMPLIANCE AND RISK/CRISIS MANAGEMENT:

-• Ensure programs meet all requirements set by Department of Children Youth & their Families (DCYF) for after-school programs
+• Ensure programs meet all requirements set by DCYF for after-school programs

 • Ensure programs and services comply with contracts and funding requirements

-• Implement safety protocols for onsite programs and for when programs are off-site (field trips, external events, etc)
+• Develop and implement safety protocols for onsite programs and for when programs are off-site (field trips, external events, etc)

 • Ensure the safety of all participants and staff during any and all crises, including child abuse, suicide prevention, family crises, and foster care youth